 Please contact Tricia Howland of Brightside Up at firstname.lastname@example.org with questions about this scholarship program.

 We know hunger is a reality for many of the children and teens who attend our schools.
-That’s why school districts will provide breakfast and lunch during the closure.
-Meals may be available for pick-up or delivery.
-Review a list of distribution sites.
+That’s why meals will continue to be available to all students, including those attending school in-person and those learning remotely.